How do you host a chocolate tasting?

 Whilst this might feel a bit silly, it can impact their chocolate experience.
 A 2007 study carried out by scientists from the University of Leeds determined that crunchiness was an incredibly important factor when constructing the perfect BLT, suggesting the sound of food is more important than you may think.

 This should be the final process in your chocolate tasting, but this doesn’t mean your guests should consume their chocolate in one, swift bite.
 Instead, encourage them to place the chocolate on their tongue, letting all the nuanced cocoa notes slowly release from the gentle warmth of your mouth.

 This means that, not only do they savour the chocolate for longer, but their other senses can also pick up on the qualities of the chocolate.
 For example, the smell of chocolate becomes enhanced when heated, enabling your guests to breathe in the deep and intricate aromas of cocoa.

 Can you do a virtual chocolate tasting?

 Have a friend who can’t make your chocolate tasting?
-Don’t worry – you can still orchestrate a chocolate tasting experience virtually over apps such as Skype, Facetime or Zoom, enabling you to speak face-to-face with family friends, no matter where they are in the world.
+Don’t worry – you can still orchestrate a chocolate tasting experience virtually over apps such as Skype, Facetime or Zoom.

-Of course, if you’d rather let someone else be the host, then we offer a variety of chocolate tasting experiences, from our tasting adventure, which mainly focuses on the individual tastes of each chocolate, to our bean to bar experience, where you have a go at making the chocolate yourself!
+Of course, if you’d rather let someone else be the host, then we offer a bean to bar experience, where you can have a go at making the chocolate yourself!
 Whether you attend a chocolate tasting or not, next time you eat your chocolate, make sure you savour it – it’s worth it, we promise!